 Celebrating the Legacy of Bill Beedles

-We invite you to honor Bill for his 40 years of extraordinary service to the University of Kansas.
-Make a gift to the Bill Beedles Students & Friends First Generation Award and include a few words of gratitude in the comment field of the gift form, which will be compiled and shared with him.
+We invite you to honor the legacy of Bill Beedles for his 40 years of extraordinary service to the University of Kansas.
+Make a gift to the Bill Beedles Students & Friends First Generation Award and include a few words of gratitude in the comment field of the gift form, which will be compiled and shared with his family.
 If you would like to submit a longer note or favorite story, please email firstname.lastname@example.org.

-Bill Beedles is retiring after 40 years of service to our KU community.
-Bill is known for his gifted ability to connect with students.He has transformed the lives of all who know him with his candor and upbeat spirit.
+Bill Beedles retired after 40 years of service to our KU community.
+Bill was known for his gifted ability to connect with students.He transformed the lives of all who knew him with his candor and upbeat spirit.
 To honor his legacy, we ask you to join us in establishing the Bill Beedles Students & Friends First Generation Award.

 His professional teaching and research affiliations have included the Alaska Telephone Association, ALLTEL, American Business Women’s Association, American Century Investments, Anchorage Telephone Utilities, Associated Wholesale Grocers, BHA Group, Blue Cross Blue Shield Kansas City, Cardinal Brands, Cerner Corp., Cessna Aircraft, Coastal Utilities, Cramer, Inc., Dillon Companies, Eby/Bickford, Farmland Industries, GBA Engineering, the General Services Administration, Hallmark Cards, Hills Pet Products, H. W. Lochner Engineering, Interstate Bakeries, John Deere, Kroger Co., National Cooperative Refinery Association, National Telephone Cooperative Association, North Carolina Telephone Association, Pioneer Financial Services, Sprint, Swope Community Enterprises, Teva Neuroscience, and the United States Telephone Association.
 Contact at The School of Business, Capitol Federal Hall, 1654 Naismith Dr., The University of Kansas, Lawrence, KS, 66045, email@example.com; phone: 785.864.7530;